 Yeah I was there.

 I remember buying the N.Y.
 Daily News and The Mirror for 2¢ each.
 The New York Times cost a nickel.
 We had 4 evening papers in NY; The Sun, World Telegram, N.Y.
 Post and the Journal.
 My father's fur business went through bankruptcy.
 The movies cost 10¢ except on Saturdays when you got a double feature for 15¢.
 An allowance?
 How ridiculous.
 You got nickels, dimes and the occasional two bits by asking, most times pleading.
-My parents were fabulous and almost always succumbed to my entreaties fora dime for the movies and a nickel for candy.
-For big occasions, the family would go downtown together from our home in the Bronx to go the Yiddish Theatre.
-A huge treat.

 The bleachers at Yankee Stadium cost 55¢ including for double headers.
 I saw Babe Ruth, Lou Gerigh, Tony Lazzari, Frankie Crosetti.
 Baseball was a "way out" for everyone except blacks and the occasional Jew (Hank Greenberg a Jewish idol, married a Gimbel).
 Jews who married Shiksas were often ostracized as were the Shiksas.